Information for carers

 Where to start?

 We know that supporting someone can be difficult.
 We want to make sure that you have all the advice and information that you need.
-This leaflet will help make sure you are prepared, with advice and information.
+The information below will help make sure you are prepared, with advice and information.

 A summary of the questions to think about are below: